OpenMS/OpenMS-docs/docs/quick-reference/glossary.md

 electrospray ionization (ESI)
   A technique used in mass spectrometry to produce ions.

-MS/MS
-  Tandem Mass Spectrometry is a two-stage process for analyzing complex mixtures.
-Also known as {term}`MS^2`.

 MS^2
-  See {term}`MS\MS`.
+  See {term}`MS/MS`.

 atom
   An atom is the smallest unit of ordinary matter that forms a chemical element.

 electrospray ionization
   A technique used in mass spectrometry to produce ions using an electrospray in which a high voltage is applied to a liquid to create an {term}`aerosol`.

 aerosol
   An aerosol is a suspension of fine solid particles or liquid droplets in air or another gas.

 time-of-flight (TOF)
   A measurement of the time taken by an object, particle of wave (be it acoustic, electromagnetic, e.t.c) to travel a distance through a medium.

 quadrupole mass filters
   A mass filter allowing one mass channel at a time to reach the detector as the mass range is scanned.